BLavery/SAMD21-M0-Mini/README.md

 cd uf2-sandx1
 make all BOARD=zero
 ```
-We now have built the bootloader, in several formats, for the arduino zero.
+In 3 commands we now have fetched and built the bootloader, in several formats, for the arduino zero.
 How easy was that?

-Is it good for our board?
+Is it good for our slightly variant board?
 Pretty close.
 But let's clone that "zero" profile,
 and correct the user LED to the right pin for our Samd21 Mini.
 Duplicate .../boards/zero folder to ../boards/samd21mini.
 There are only two configuration files in there.